Melvin Ormond Hammond: Life

 M. O. Hammond was born in Clarkson, Ontario (now part of Mississauga) the only son of Alvin and Catharine (Nauman) Hammond.
 His parents were farmers, and young Melvin had to help out with the daily chores besides going to school, first in Clarkson, then in Oakville, Ontario.
 He first ventured into journalism at the age of 14, when he became a correspondent for the Oakville Star.
 Three years later, he moved to Toronto, where he got a position with the Toronto Globe.
 He started out as the secretary of the managing editor but soon became a general reporter, and shortly afterwards was posted as a political reporter at Queen's Park, the seat of the government of Ontario.

 In 1900, he married Clara Williams, a Methodist minister's daughter; together, they had a son, Harold James (b.
 1901) and a daughter, Helen Isabel (b.
 1909).
 From 1903 to 1906, Hammond was sent to Ottawa, reporting for the Globe from Parliament Hill.
-After his return to Toronto, he worked in various editorial positions at the Globe until his death in autumn 1934.
+After his return to Toronto, he worked in various editorial positions at the Globe until his death in the autumn of 1934.